 - Data-driven go/no-go decisions

 - Changes to the commercial or intellectual property landscape

-- Accelerates projects forward using measurable milestones and industry-standard go/no-go decision criteria
+- The DDI accelerates projects forward using measurable milestones and industry-standard go/no-go decision criteria

 For more information, contact the DDI at email@example.com.